kimm9/react-master/various-apps/README.md

 1. create layout for the dashboard
 2. API call to retrieve data from a stock API
 3. put static plotly on the dashboard
-4. gget the axios newsfeed
+4. get the axios newsfeed

 # Various App